How to Plan a Two-Week Southern U.S.A. Road Trip

 No matter how you’re rolling, don’t miss these highlights:

-• Find your favorite square in Savannah.
-Visit Chippewa Square to see where Forrest Gump mused about chocolates.
+• Savannah’s Squares: Visit Chippewa Square to see where Forrest Gump mused about chocolates.
 Calhoun Square is the city’s most haunted, while Johnson Square is the oldest.
 There are so many squares here.

-• Take a ghost tour in style with Hearse Ghost Tours.
-I’ll let you guess what you ride around in while you’re hearing spooky Savannah tales.
-It’s less scary and more comedy-focused, by the way.
+• Hearse Ghost Tours: I’ll let you guess what you ride around in while you’re hearing spooky Savannah tales.
+It’s less scary and more comedy-focused, by the way, so don’t be afraid.

-• Tour the Mercer Williams House Museum.
-If you’re a fan of Midnight in the Garden of Good and Evil, you won’t want to miss this one.
+• Mercer Williams House Museum: If you’re a fan of Midnight in the Garden of Good and Evil, you won’t want to miss this one.
+It’s a historic home even if you’re not aware of its history.

-• Indulge in a special meal at The Old Pink House.
+• The Old Pink House: This is historic Savannah dining at its finest.
 If you’re on a budget, no sweat.
-Grab a drink at the Planters Tavern in the basement of the eatery.
+Grab a drink at the Planters Tavern in the basement of the eatery for a similar level of ambiance.

-• Explore Tybee Island and Fort Pulaski National Monument.
-See where the Union Army forced the Confederates to surrender during the Civil War and the scenic Tybee Island Light Station.
+• Tybee Island and Fort Pulaski National Monument: See where the Union Army forced the Confederates to surrender during the Civil War and the scenic Tybee Island Light Station.
 Follow that up with a trip to The Crab Shack.

-Fort Pulaski National Monument on a Southern USA road trip
+Fort Pulaski National Monument against a blue sky

 Enjoy your delicious breakfasts on historic Jones Street without worrying about toddlers lamenting over the lack of Cheerios at the Eliza Thompson House.
 This is an adults-only property.